 In November 2018, voters passed an initiative requiring the District to, if and when feasible, acquire all the water supply and distribution facilities of California American Water.
 The District assembled a team of experts to examine feasibility and to report its findings in mid-2019.
 The District reported on the initial findings that an acquisition is economically feasible in November 2019.
-The Board voted in December 2019 to approve the second phase of the feasibility to be completed by July 2020.
-The second phase of the feasibility study is estimated to cost up to \$1.2 million, which will be paid in FY 2019-20 & FY 2020-21.
+The Board voted in December 2019 to approve the second phase of the feasibility.
+The second phase of the feasibility study is estimated to cost up to \$1.6 million, which will be paid in FY 2019-20, FY 2020-21, and FY 2021-22.
+The estimated completion date is July 2022.